ibm-cloud-docs/log-analysis/platform-logs/cloud_services.md

 ## VPC infrastructure
 {: #vpc_infrastructure}

 You can provision a Virtual Private Cloud (VPC) in the {{site.data.keyword.cloud_notm}} to run an isolated environment within the public cloud.
 VPC gives you the security of a private cloud, with the agility and ease of a public cloud.
-For more information, see [About Virtual Private Cloud](/docs/vpc-on-classic?topic=vpc-on-classic-about).

 There are 2 types of VPC infrastructure that you can provision in your account:
 * [Virtual Private Cloud classic Gen 1](/docs/vpc-on-classic?topic=vpc-on-classic-getting-started)